 “We are made right with God by placing our faith in Jesus Christ.
 And this is true for everyone who believes, no matter who we are.
 For everyone has sinned; we all fall short of God’s glorious standard.
 Yet God, with undeserved kindness, declares that we are righteous.
 He did this through Christ Jesus when he freed us from the penalty for our sins.”
 (NLT)

-After two years of youth ministry in the greater Philadelphia area, I became the founding and senior pastor of Millersville Bible Church, Millersville, Pennsylvania (USA) (a position I’ve had for more than 28 years).
+After two years of youth ministry in the greater Philadelphia area, I became the founding and senior pastor of Millersville Bible Church, Millersville, Pennsylvania (USA) (a position I’ve had for 29 years).
 My ministry includes the normal stuff pastors do as well as a few extras.
-For more than 15 years, I’ve produced daily and weekend radio features (Focus on the Church and Take 5 with Pastor Steve), and worked as a correspondent/columnist for Lancaster Newspapers Inc. I also write columns for The Morning Call of Allentown, Pennsylvania.
-I’ve been an honored recipient of six writing awards from the Amy Foundation in Lansing, Michigan.
+For more than 15 years, I’ve produced daily and weekend radio features (Focus on the Church and Take 5 with Pastor Steve), and worked as a correspondent/columnist for Lancaster Newspapers Inc for 21 years.
+I also write columns for The Morning Call of Allentown, Pennsylvania.
+I am an honored recipient of seven writing awards from the Amy Foundation in Lansing, Michigan.
+I’ve also had the privilege to travel and speak at many conference centers.
 I especially enjoy ministry among university students.

 I’ve received ministry education from Philadelphia College of the Bible, Trinity Evangelical Divinity School (former eastern division in Lancaster, Pennsylvania), and Biblical Theological Seminary.